Celebrating Dr. Collen and 50 years of Delivery Science

 The Research Program on Genes, Environment and Health (RPGEH), now one of the largest such research projects in the United States, is established to examine genetic and environmental factors that influence common diseases such as heart disease, cancer, diabetes, high blood pressure, Alzheimer's disease, asthma, and depression.
 The goal of this research program is to discover which genes and environmental factors are linked to specific diseases.

-The Comprehensive Clinical Research Unit (CCRU) seeks to improve the design, implementation, and reporting of interventional and clinical trials throughout Kaiser Permanente Northern California.
+The Clinical Trials Program (CTP) seeks to improve the design, implementation, and reporting of interventional and clinical trials throughout Kaiser Permanente Northern California.

 Ushering In Large-Scale Collaborative Research